haskell-CI/haskell-ci/README.md

     If you have Travis enabled for your repository this will test your branch using your newly created Travis file.
 This lets you test the Travis script before merging the new script into `master`.

-* Step 6: Fix the build
+6. Fix the build

     If you're lucky, your repository will build for every compiler version you listed.
 If that's the case, then just merge your changes into `master`:

     ```bash
     $ git checkout master
-    $ git merge new_travis  # Update `master` with your new Travis script
+    $ git merge new_action  # Update `master` with your new script
     $ git push
     ```

-    You can also merge your branch into `master` from Github's pull request view.
+    You can also merge your branch into `master` from GitHub's pull request view.

-    If you're not lucky, then your new Travis branch will fail for one or more versions of GHC, which is okay!
+    If you're not lucky, then your new branch will fail for one or more versions of GHC, which is okay!
 Look at the build and fix any build failures you find and commit the fixes to your branch: